ECOS Metropolitan Transportation Plan

 2018 ECOS Plan Update

-The CCRPC is embarking on the 2018 ECOS Plan, an update to the 2013 ECOS Plan.
-This update will focus mainly on updates to the Metropolitan Transportation Plan, Comprehensive Economic Development Strategy, and will serve as the Region’s Enhanced Energy Plan.
-The CCRPC’s Long-Range Planning Committee is leading this effort, along with assistance from sub-committees and the Transportation Advisory Committee.
-Additionally, the Transportation Demand Model is being updated to enhance to region’s travel forecasting capabilities and to inform the transportation sections of the Plan.
+The Chittenden County Regional Planning Commission (CCRPC) adopted the 2018 ECOS Plan on June 20, 2018, an update to the 2013 ECOS Plan.
+This 2018 update focused mainly on updates to the Metropolitan Transportation Plan (MTP) and Comprehensive Economic Development Strategy (CEDS), and will serve as the Region’s Enhanced Energy Plan.
+The CCRPC’s Long-Range Planning Committee led this effort, along with assistance from sub-committees and the Transportation Advisory Committee.
+Additionally, the Transportation Demand Model was updated to enhance to region’s travel forecasting capabilities and to inform the transportation sections of the Plan.

-For more information and to view past and upcoming public participation opportunities, click here »
+For more information and to view the full 2018 ECOS Plan, click here »

 For more information, please contact Peter Keating, CCRPC Senior Transportation Planner, at (802) 846-4490 x *14.